 During this phase, we experience less of the falling head-over-heels “in love” feelings.
-We feel more bonded with our partner.
+We feel more bonded with our partners.
 We feel warm and cuddly.
 The sex may not be as wild, but it’s deeply satisfying.
 We feel safe, cared for, cherished and appreciated.
 We feel close and protected.
 We often think this is the ultimate level of love and we expect it to go on forever.
 We are often blind-sided by the turn-around of stage three.

 Stage 3: Disillusionment

 No one told us about Stage three in understanding love and marriage.
 Stage three is where my first two marriages collapsed and for too many relationships this is the beginning of the end.
 This is a period where things begin to feel bad.
 It can occur slowly or can feel like a switch is flipped and everything goes wrong.
 Little things begin to bother us.
 We feel less loved and cared for.
 We feel trapped and want to escape.

 We become more irritable and angry, or hurt and withdrawn.
 We may stay busy at work, or with the family, but the dissatisfactions mount.
 We wonder where the person we once loved has gone.
 We long for the love we once had, but we don’t know where it went, or how to get it back.
 One of the other partners wants out, or sometimes people go on “existing together,” but without really feeling intimate.